OpenNebula/docs/source/management_and_operations/host_cluster_management/hosts.rst

     VIRTUAL MACHINES

     ID USER     GROUP    NAME            STAT UCPU    UMEM HOST             TIME 13 oneadmin oneadmin kvm1-13         runn  0.0   1024M server       8d 06h14

 The information of a host contains:

-* General information of the hosts including its name and the drivers used to interact with it.
+* **General information** of the hosts including its name and the drivers used to interact with it.
-* Capacity information (*Host Shares*) for CPU and memory.
+* **Capacity** (*Host Shares*) for CPU and memory.
-* Local datastore information (*Local System Datastore*) if the Host is configured to use a local datastore (e.g. Filesystem in ssh transfer mode).
+* **Local datastore information** (*Local System Datastore*) if the Host is configured to use a local datastore (e.g. in ssh transfer mode).
-* Monitoring Information, including PCI devices
+* **Monitoring Information**, including PCI devices and NUMA information of the node.
-* Virtual Machines actives on the hosts. *Wild* are virtual machines actives on the host but not started by OpenNebula, they can be imported into OpenNebula.
+* **Virtual Machines** allocated to the host. *Wild* are virtual machines running on the host but not started by OpenNebula, and can be imported.

 To see a list of all the hosts:

 .. prompt:: bash $ auto

     $ onehost list
       ID NAME            CLUSTER   RVM      ALLOCATED_CPU      ALLOCATED_MEM STAT 0 server          server      1    100 / 400 (25%) 1024M / 7.3G (13%) on
        1 kvm1            kvm         0                  -                  - off
        2 kvm2            kvm         0                  -                  - off

-The above information can be also displayed in XML format using ``-x``.
+The above information can be also displayed in XML or JSON format using ``-x`` or ``-j``, respectively.

 .. _host_lifecycle:

-Host Life-cycle: Enable, Disable, Offline and Flush
+Host States: Enable, Disable, Offline and Flush
 ================================================================================

 In order to manage the life cycle of a host it can be set to different operation modes: enabled (on), disabled (dsbl) and offline (off).
 The different operation status for each mode is described by the following table: